NOTE on antibacterial soaps: For the latest information, see FDA issues final rule on safety and effectiveness of antibacterial soaps.

 This principle also holds true for "essential oils."
 For example, a fragrance marketed for promoting attractiveness is a cosmetic.
 But a fragrance marketed with certain "aromatherapy" claims, such as assertions that the scent will help the consumer sleep or quit smoking, meets the definition of a drug because of its intended use.
 Similarly, a massage oil that is simply intended to lubricate the skin and impart fragrance is a cosmetic, but if the product is intended for a therapeutic use, such as relieving muscle pain, it's a drug.

-The following information is not a complete treatment of cosmetic or drug laws and regulations.
-It is intended only to alert you to some important differences between the laws and regulations for cosmetics and drugs in the areas of approval, good manufacturing practice, registration, and labeling.
+The following information is not a complete description of cosmetic or drug laws and regulations.
+It is intended only to alert you to some important differences and similarities between the laws and regulations for cosmetics and drugs in the areas of approval, good manufacturing practice, registration, and labeling.
 Questions regarding laws and regulations for drugs should be directed to FDA's Center for Drug Evaluation and Research (CDER).

 - An NDA is the vehicle through which drug sponsors formally propose that FDA approve a pharmaceutical for sale and marketing in the United States.
 FDA only approves an NDA after determining, for example, that the data is adequate to show the drug's safety and effectiveness for its proposed use and that its benefits outweigh the risks.
 The NDA system is also used for new ingredients and for new indications entering the OTC marketplace for the first time.
 For example, the newer OTC products (previously available only by prescription) are first approved through the NDA system, and their "switch" to OTC status is then approved, also through the NDA system.